sjkeskar/IWP-Game/README.md

 # IWP-Game
-If you can click the butto you win! parody game
+If you can click the button you win! parody game